 Visit the What We Do section to find out more about the ways the money raised has helped to improve patient care.

 Why we hold and process personal information

 In carrying out our day to day activities we have relationships with our supporters, our staff, trustees, volunteers, grant applicants, staff of the Hospitals, and patients and visitors to the Hospitals.
 As a result we collect, store and process personal information on a day to day basis.
 Our use of personal information allows us to meet legal requirements, make better decisions, communicate with all of our stakeholders and fundraise more efficiently.

-We are therefore required to adhere to the requirements of the Data Protection Act 2018, the General Data Protection Regulations which came into force on 25th May 2018 and other associated regulations including, but not limited to, the Privacy and Electronic Communication Regulations.
+We are therefore required to adhere to the requirements of the Data Protection Act 2018, the General Data Protection Regulations and other associated regulations including, but not limited to, the Privacy and Electronic Communication Regulations.
 We take our responsibilities under these regulations very seriously and we work hard to ensure the personal information we obtain is held, used, transferred and otherwise processed in accordance with them.

 What personal information we collect